 Better to have people think you’re ignorant than to open your mouth and remove all doubt.

-Here is a truism that anyone would do well to remember: “Even a fool is thought wise if he keeps silent” (Proverbs 17:28).
+Here is a truism that anyone would do well to remember: “Even fools are thought wise if they keep silent …” (Proverbs 17:28; New International Version).
 It was once said of a man who must have taken this proverb to heart, “This learned man is silent in seven languages.”
 Keep your mouth shut, and no one has to know how little you know.
-That also makes you a better listener, in a position to learn more.
+That also makes you a better listener and puts you in a position to learn more.

 When you do talk, strive to be someone whose words can be trusted.
 Know of what you speak.
 Realize that the more you say, the more information you are accountable for.

 Solomon must have had practical experience with vain babblers when he said, “In the multitude of words there wanteth not sin: but he that refraineth his lips is wise” (Proverbs 10:19).

 A smart person speaks because he has something to say; a fool speaks because he feels he has to say something.
 “A fool uttereth all his mind: but a wise man keepeth it in till afterwards” (Proverbs 29:11).

 This is the hardest of all.
 How powerful is the urge to voice our objections when someone is telling us we did something wrong!

 But the dangers of not hearing correction are strong.
 Much better to keep quiet and listen.
 Ecclesiastes 7:5 advises, “It is better to hear the rebuke of the wise, than for a man to hear the song of fools.”